mihirBSingh/COSC81-Final-Project/README.md

 # COSC81-Final-Project

----

-SUBMODULE INSTRUCTIONS
+## Overview

+implemented two rl algorithms for target finding using rosbot2

+- q learning
+- value iteration

+evaluate

+- randomly generated maps???

+## QLearning

+1. start up docker container

+   `docker compose up`

+2. for each of the following commands, open a new terminal, run `docker compose exec ros bash`, then the command

+   `ros2 run tf2_ros static_transform_publisher 0 0 0 0 0 0 map odom` - publishes the static transform from map and odom

+   `python3 qlearning.py` - run qlearning.py

+   `rviz2` - run rviz2 to visualize the occupancy grid

+   `ros2 run teleop_twist_keyboard teleop_twist_keyboard` - teleoperate/drive the rosbot in the simulation

+## Value Iteration

+## Submodule Instructions

-I (Megan) forked the VNC-ROS repo by AQL and wanted to use the docker container/easy access to previous code for the final project.
+Megan forked the VNC-ROS repo by AQL and wanted to use the docker container/easy access to previous code for the final project.
 Mihir created a repo for our final project, which I made into a submodule: a repo inside a repo.
 In the parent repo, the child repo is a gitlink (a pointer to a specific commit).
 If you cd into the subomdule folder, it looks like the remote branch.
 Any commits made within that folder update only that child repo, and any commits made outside that folder update only the parent repo.
 Here's how to set up.

 1. Within workspace/src, run